PracticalDL/Practical-Deep-Learning-Book/code/chapter-6/README.md

-# Code for Chapter 2:
+# Code for Chapter 6: Maximizing Speed and Performance of TensorFlow: A Handy Checklist

 We take the speed of training and inference into hyperdrive by going through a checklist of 30 tricks to reduce as many inefficiencies as possible and maximize the value of your current hardware.
 [Read online here.](https://learning.oreilly.com/library/view/practical-deep-learning/9781492034858/ch06.html)